 Living in two homes can be hard for a child.
 Facing the fact that their parents have separated or divorced can be very difficult to cope with, and moving between two houses can create anxiety even for the most easy-going of kids.
 But with the right strategies and support systems in place, your kids can make this transition while still living happily in both of their homes.
 Here are seven ways to help your kids live happily in two homes.

-- Keep some items in each house so that your kids don't have to pack very much, if at all.
-This may include clothing, shoes, toys, toiletries, books, craft supplies, and more.
+Keeping some of the same items stocked in both homes prevents kids from having to pack a bag with every parenting time changeover.
+Those items may include clothing, shoes, toys, toiletries, books, craft supplies, and more.
 Even so, your kids may have some special items that make them happy to have wherever they are.
 Let them pack those items to bring them from home to home.

 Helping your kids to live happily in two homes will take effort on the part of you and your co-parent, but it is worth the effort.
 While these tips will help you maintain happy kids in two homes, there is certainly more that can be done.
 As a rule of thumb, keep your kids in the forefront of your mind as you make any decisions related to your family, always working to serve their best interests.